March Madness Brackets Guide

-Each year millions participate in filling out brackets for the NCAA tournament.
-A March Madness Brackets Guide can help.
-Many have their own ideas, and many seek help from outside sources.
-This article will help you with guidelines for filling out your March Madness / Final Four brackets.
-It will also help in making March 2012 Madness Bracket Predictions.
+Each year, millions participate in filling out brackets for the NCAA tournament.
+A March Madness Brackets guide can help.
+This article will help you fill out your March Madness / Final Four brackets and will also help you make March Madness predictions.
 Also, check out our other free March Madness Picks resources.
 If you haven't already, be sure to sign up for my free college basketball picks newsletter to get my picks for the tournament.

-Hello Wunderdog, this is a belated thank you for the $15 dollar NCAA basketball bracket.
+Hello Wunderdog, this is a belated thank you for the NCAA basketball bracket.
 Using your exact picks I won $660 in one pool $550 in another.
-I haven't told anyone they were your picks and not mine, but you deserve some recognition so I will spread the word about you to other bettors like myself.
+I haven't told anyone they were your picks and not mine, but you deserve some recognition so I will spread the word to other bettors like myself.
 Thanks again.

-Also I want to thank you for the great bracket you compiled for March Madness.
-Three off the four teams in the final four and the winner.
+I want to thank you for the great bracket you compiled for March Madness.
+Three of the four teams in the final four and the winner.
 Even before the final four I knew I won the bracket contest at my work. $20 to win $150 wasn't a bad investment.

 Where to Start: The "Power Six" and the Final Four

 Start your March Madness Bracket Predictions with the Final Four.
-Going back to 1997 when the last of the six major college basketball conferences was born (the Big 12), 90% of all Final Four teams were from one of these six conferences.
-The "Power Six" as I call it consists of the ACC, Big East, Big 10, Big 12, Pac 10, and the SEC.
+Going back to 1997, when the last of the six major college basketball conferences was born (the Big 12), 90% of all Final Four teams were from one of these six conferences.
+The "Power Six," as I call it, consists of the ACC, Big East, Big Ten, Big 12, Pac-12, and the SEC.

 The average total of all the seeds in the Final Four is 11.
-That means when you total up the seed of each Final Four participant, your total should probably be very close to 11.
-There is an average of 1.7 No. 1 seeds that make the Final Four each year.
-A No. 1 seed will win the tournament a little less than half the time.
+That means when you total up the seed of each Final Four participant, your total should probably be close to 11.
+An average of 1.7 No. 1 seeds make the Final Four each year.
+A No. 1 seed will win the tournament less than half the time.
 Either a No. 2 or No. 3 seed will win it 30-40% of the time.
-Now onto the individual seed match-ups, and where the upsets are likely to occur...
+Now onto the individual seed match-ups and where the upsets will likely occur...

 Rob R., Chicago, IL